erik-bleich/erik-bleich.github.io/publications.md

     </header>
         <!-- <span class="date"></span> -->
         <p>The Media Portrayals of Minorities Project has generated scholarship that has been published in a range of venues.
-Our early publications drew largely on a human-coded database of article headlines.
-More recent work builds on computer-assisted methods of data analysis.</p>
+Our earliest publications drew largely on a human-coded database of article headlines.
+More recent work typically builds on computer-assisted methods of data analysis.</p>

       <dd><a href="/assets/media-contributions/Bleich2018Latinx.pdf" download>“<u>The Good, the Bad, and the Ugly: A Corpus Linguistics Analysis of US Newspaper Coverage of Latinx, 1996–2016</u>,” Erik Bleich, James P Callison, Georgia Grace Edwards, Mia Fichman, Erin Hoynes, Razan Jabari, and A. Maurits van der Veen, <i>Journalism</i>, https://doi.org/10.1177/1464884918818252</a></dd>